cypress-io/cypress-documentation/CONTRIBUTING.md

 - Build the documentation site locally so that you can visually inspect and make sure it was properly deleted.

+### Writing the Changelog

+When adding to the Changelog, create a new file in [`content/_changelogs`](/content/_changelogs) named as the version number.
+Be sure to follow the category structure defined below (in this order).
+Each bullet point in the list should _always_ be associated to an issue on the [`cypress`](https://github.com/cypress-io/cypress) repo and link to that issue (except for Documentation changes).

+#### Categories

+- **Summary** - If it is a large release, you may write a summary explaining what the point of this release is (mostly used for breaking releases)
+- **Breaking Changes** - The users current implementation of Cypress may break after updating.
+- **Deprecations** - Features have been deprecated, but will not break after updating.
+- **Features** - A new feature
+- **Bugfixes** - A bug existed in Cypress and a PR fixed the issue
+- **Misc** - Not a feature or bugfix, but work that was done.
+May be internal work that was done and associated with an issue
+- **Documentation Changes** - our docs were updated based on behavior changes in release

 ## Committing Code

 ### Pull Requests